iltommi/qdb-documentation/source/concepts/data_transfer.rst

 Cluster Unstable
 ^^^^^^^^^^^^^^^^

-If the cluster is unstable (see :ref:`stabilization`) because of node failure or reorganization, client requests may temporarily fail.
+If the cluster is unstable (see :ref:`stabilization <cluster.stabilization>`) because of node failure or reorganization, client requests may temporarily fail.
 A node searching for its predecessor or successor will return an "unstable" error code.
 When this occurs, clients attempt to find another node on the ring with a replicated entry.
 If no replicated entry can be found, the client will return an error to the user.

 Topology Changed
 ^^^^^^^^^^^^^^^^